ParsaKhaledi/ansible/README.md

 # Ansible
-This repo is continuously developing to have necessary ansible files.
+This repo is continuously developing to have necessary ansible files for robotic and arial robotic purposes.
 Here, are some samples for ansible manager node to test with vagrant hosts, also physical hosts.
 The Goal is to make all configurations avalable with IaC standard which also can be usable for companies to define standard procedures for their staff to fallow.
 Besides, it can make developer's life easier to create Rolebooks to write their instructions in format of code so that they can be reusable by themselves and others in future.
 In can also be used somehow as a part of documentations of a project.
 It's possible to login to your own host and play a playbook. just create a ssh key and add public key to ~/.ssh/authorized_keys
 ## folder organization